 Another helpful tool that heals the adrenals and prevents a recurrence of burnout are the adaptogenic herbs.
 Adaptogens are a unique class of healing plants that help your body adapt to stress.
 Adding adaptogens to your routine can make you even more resilient to the damaging effects of chronic stress.
 They give your body protection against excessively high cortisol levels or boost deficient levels once you are burned out and can no longer make enough cortisol.

 Some people take one each morning; others like to use them 2-3 times during the day to keep their energy more balanced.
 Most come in capsule form but are also available as tinctures and teas.
 I often suggest a cup of ginseng tea, which is readily available, as an afternoon pick-me-up.
 Taking the supplement with meals is helpful if you have trouble sleeping.
 Regulating your cortisol all day long keeps those cortisol levels in the normal range throughout the day, so it isn’t so high at bedtime to prevent you from falling asleep.
-Our products, Adrenotone, CateCholaCalm, and Endorphinate are especially beneficial adaptogens.
+Make an appointment to find out which of our products are especially beneficial adaptogens.